vasylivy/lbm3d-kokkos/README.md

 The `cuda_flag` is a 1 or 0 that indicates whether to use column-major (Cuda/Fortran) or row-major (C/C++) data format.

 ## Validation
 As the name suggests, the lid driven cavity is an enclosed flow driven by the movement of a lid.
 Here, the lid velocity is set to only have the x-component.
 Below a critical Reynolds number, the flow is steady.
 Figures below compare the horizontal component of velocity at the vertical centerline for different Reynolds numbers (`Re = 100, 400, 1000`) against Jiang et al. (1994) least-square FEM results.
-The LBM simulations use a resolution of `126x126x126`.
+The LBM simulations use a spatial resolution of `126x126x126`.

 <p align="center">
   <img src="https://github.com/vasylivy/lbm3d-kokkos/blob/master/cavity3d/re100_128x128x128.png" width="275">